microsoft/vscode-docs/api/extension-guides/workspace-trust.md

 ## How to support Restricted Mode?

-To help extension authors understand what is in scope for Workspace Trust and what features are safe in Restricted Mode, here are a list of questions to consider.
+To help extension authors understand what is in scope for Workspace Trust and what types of features are safe in Restricted Mode, here are a list of questions to consider.

-### Does my extension have a `main` entry point?
+### Does my extension have a main entry point?

 If an extension does not have a `main` entry point (for example themes and language grammars), the extension does not require Workspace Trust.
 Extension authors do not need to take any action for such extensions as they will continue to function independent whether the workspace is trusted or not.